820 NE 23rd Street, Oklahoma City, OK 73105 | 405.888.6363 | Schedule a tour: Liz.Wood@gov.ok.gov

 Private donors paid to have a swimming pool in the shape of the state of Oklahoma constructed on mansion grounds in the 1970s.
 Twenty years later, during Governor David Walters' administration, a wall was removed on the second-floor of the mansion, turning what had previously been two rooms into one expanded family room.

-Today, Governor Stitt and his family live in the five rooms on the second floor.
 All key furnishings on the floor were donated by Oklahomans and, as property of the state, will remain with the mansion.

 A Home Restored